 You may send out a newsletter each week linking to your blog post but haven’t been getting a ton of traffic.
 Your business plan may help you realize that when you send out your newsletter on Monday instead of Tuesday, your audience is less likely to click the link or even read your email because they’re so busy and swamped with other emails on Mondays.

-If you want to use your blog to grow your business, start by defining success on your own terms with my free email course, 10 Days To Your Version Of Success.
+If you want to use your blog to grow your business, start by defining success on your own terms.
 You’ll figure out your why, how to reach your audience using platforms you love and how to incorporate more “you” into all of your content.

 Kayleigh is a Marketing & Business Strategist helping savvy small business owners build purpose filled businesses.
 She believes that by staying true to your authentic self, you can build a life and business that flow effortlessly together.